RyanJamesSchultz/IS-TrailPrior/README.md

 # IS-TrailPrior

-We present the Matlab-based codes, IS-TrailPrior that reproduces the figures and analyses in a prior study [Schultz et al., 2022].
+We present the Matlab-based codes, IS-TrailPrior that reproduces the figures and analyses in a prior study [Schultz et al., 2023].

 References:

             R. Schultz, W.L.
 Ellsworth, & G.C.
 Beroza (2022)
-            An ensemble approach to characterizing trailing induced seismicity. submitted to Nature Geoscience, 94(2A), 699–707.
+            An ensemble approach to characterizing trailing induced seismicity.
+            Seismological Research Letters, 94(2A), 699–707.
             doi: 10.1785/0220220352.